jamargoochIT/osticket-prereqs/README.md

 Once again, run IIS as an admin.
-Stop and then start the server by right-clicking on virtual-ticket on the left side and selecting stop, then, once the server has stopped, right-click it again and select start.
+Stop and then start the server by right-clicking on virtual ticket on the left side and selecting stop; then, once the server has stopped, right-click it again and select start.
-Now On the left side, we’ll go down this path, virtual-ticket -> Sites -> Default Web Site -> osTicket.
+Now On the left side, we’ll go down this path: virtual-ticket -> Sites -> Default Web Site -> osTicket.

 ![image](https://github.com/user-attachments/assets/ff60b0c2-781c-4964-a1b2-ef05672dfa43)<br><br><br><br>